 In middle 1970’s, I studied electronics in tube amps, transistor amps, AM FM SSB VHF radios, radio transmitters, electronic switching logics ( TTL, CMOS 8080/Z80 CPUS ) and op amps etc.

-In 1979 I achieved a Full Technological certificate award in Electronics and Radio Telecommunications from City and Guilds of London Institute, which was incorporated in UK from 1878, and this award is widely recognized by the electronic industry.
+In 1979 I achieved the Full Technological Certificate Award in Electronics and Radio Telecommunications from City and Guilds of London Institute, which was incorporated in UK from 1878, and this award is widely recognized by the electronic industry.

 In 1979 I also finished the Electrical Engineering in Hong Kong Polytechnic.